prexymtha/COMPETITION-ECONOMICS-RESEARCH/README.md

 # DATA
 When validating our data do we look for proportions of intermediate to large or do we check how it matches the Commission's Data Set.

+# BLOOMBERG DATA

+With the bloomberg data I want to classify transactions that would meet the thresholds based on turnover alone , then based on assets alone , and those that would have based on the combined value.

 <img width="4160" height="1984" alt="sa_merger_notifications" src="https://github.com/user-attachments/assets/af9fd4ff-d9a0-49cd-98d5-ed05577446aa" />